FANGAreNotGnu/ControlAug/README.md

 # ControlAug
-A Pipeline of Data Augmentation with Diffusion Model for Few Shot Object Detection
+Official Implementation for "Data Augmentation for Object Detection via Controllable Diffusion Models" (accepted as poster in WACV 2024).

 ## Preparations